samlawski/codecookies/flask-tutorial/v1/15-building-an-api.md

 ```

 It's best practice to keep secret keys always in your environment variables and make sure they are **never** committed to a git repository.

+>💡 Don't forget to add your `API_KEY` environment variable on a production server in case you have your app already deployed.

 You can access the environment within the **/app/api/routes.py** file by first importing `environ`